MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/buy-and-deploy.md

 > [!NOTE]
 > Remote Assist and Layout are also available on a free 30-day trial basis.
 You can sign up for a trial from the Office Admin Center or the Partner Center Portal.
+[Get step-by-step instructions for signing up for a trial](www.urltocome).

 ## Make the apps available to your users